 If you have any questions, contact program coordinator Marcia Cole at 724-357-3987 or director Dennis Marsili at 724-357-3988.

-Find information about the Summer Academy for faculty and staff members, virtual technology support, help with online instruction, computer and internet access on campus, and Zoom technology, including meeting and classroom etiquette, security, and more.
+Find information about virtual technology support, help with online instruction, computer and internet access on campus, and Zoom technology, including meeting and classroom etiquette, security, and more.

 Department offices should limit in-person contact outside the classroom.
-Advising and office hours will take place virtually during the fall 2020 semester.
+Advising and office hours will take place virtually during the spring 2021 semester.

 Adjusting to university life is challenging, even in the best of circumstances.
 To help first-year students, we will match you with a specially trained IUP employee to serve as a guide for your time at IUP.
 Our Student Support and Engagement Team in the

-The IUP Libraries, which will be set up to promote social distancing, will open for general use with the start of the fall semester on August 24.
+The IUP Libraries, which will be set up to promote social distancing, will open with modified hours during the spring 2021 semester.